IGME-202-2221/project-1-lpl6448/README.md

 ## Make It Your Own

 -   Spaceships move around the screen using more advanced physics (including acceleration, drag, etc.).
 -   There will be multiple levels, each with enemies and some kind of target the player must destroy in order to progress.
+(This means that the camera might follow the player around the map--I'm assuming that's okay, but if that doesn't count as a SHMUP I can change it.)

 ## Sources